aseemk/aseemk.com/talks/advanced-neo4j-text.md

 </code></pre>

 // Notes:
-So the fix here is to simply write any property to *both* the relationship's nodes, before seeing if the relationship exists.
+...So the fix here is to simply write any property to *both* the relationship's nodes, before seeing if the relationship exists.
 <p/>
 (To explain further, by taking these locks, you're ensuring that a relationship can't get created until you're done, since creating a relationship would need these locks.)